lukepereira/notebooks/documents/2020-cv/main.md

     React UI and Java REST APIs while improving test coverage and maintainability.

-**BenchSci** *(Full Stack Software Engineer)*
+**[BenchSci]{.underline}** *(Full Stack Software Engineer)*

--   As an early member of the team, I contributed to creation of the React web app as well as the Python and NodeJS APIs for the reagent search engine used by thousands of scientists at the top pharmaceutical companies.
+-   As an early member of the team, I contributed to creation of the React web app as well as the Python and NodeJS APIs for the ML-powered reagent search engine used by thousands of scientists at top pharmaceutical companies.

 -   Contributed to rewriting the core ElasticSearch API, decreasing some response times by 10x and improving test coverage and